Teaching approaches and strategies

 Further information on SQA Assessment Arrangements is available on their website.

 Click here to download Dyslexia Scotland’s leaflet, ‘Ideas for supporting maths’, developed for learners, families and staff.
-Click here to access the audio version of this leaflet.

-Supporting Organisationsl Skills
+Supporting Organisational Skills

 Difficulties with organisational skills is one of the associated characteristics within the Scottish working definition of dyslexia.
 Time management, structuring ideas and remembering things such as names, numbers and dates may require additional time and a range of strategies.
 It is important to remember that we are all individual therefore not every dyslexic learner will use the same strategy as this may not work for them in the same way it works for someone else.